Egg Industry Terms

 The empty space between the white and shell at the large end of the egg.
 The size of this tiny pocket of air is an indication of freshness.
 You can see the air cell in the flattened end of a peeled, hard—cooked egg.

 Also known as egg white, albumen accounts for most of an egg’s liquid weight, about 67 percent.
 It contains more than half the total protein and riboflavin.
 Egg white tends to thin out as an egg ages.
-That is why fresh eggs sit up tall and f in in the pan while older ones tend to spread out.
+That is why fresh eggs sit up tall and firm in the pan while older ones tend to spread out.

 Chicken, male or female.